mediabeastnz/silverstripe-imgix/readme.md

 // Responsive functions
 $Image.Responsive() // Returns an image that is dynamically generated based on the size of the viewport

+// Automatic functions
+$Image.Compress() // Returns an image using imgix's best-effort techniques to reduce the size of the image.
+$Image.Enhance() // Returns an image with more vibrant appearance
+$Image.Format() // Imgix chooses the most appropriate file format for delivering your image based on the requesting web browser
+$Image.Redeye() // Returns an image with red–eye removal is applied to detected faces
 ```